Lily family (Liliaceae)

 Faunal Associations: The nectar of the flowers attracts small bees and flower flies.
 Insects feeding on the bulbs of Allium spp.
 (Onions) include the maggots of Delia platura (Bean Seed Fly) and Delia antiqua (Onion Fly), while various Frankliniella spp.
 (Thrips) feed on the foliage.
 Although mammalian herbivores usually avoid this plant, it is sometimes eaten along with the grass by cattle.
 In the case of dairy cattle, this can result in milk with a disagreeable odor.
 The ecological value of this plant to fauna is low.

 Photographic Location: A grassy bank at the edge of the Red Bison Prairie in Savoy, Illinois.
-In the above photograph, the inflorescence on the upper right has 1-2 flowers that are starting to develop on their pedicels near its apex.
+The inflorescences of the photographed plants are dominated by reddish aerial bulblets and their developing green shoots.

 Comments: Field Garlic is the most aggressive Allium sp. in Illinois.
 Unlike the native Allium spp., it has leaves that are hollow at the base.
 Among the introduced Allium spp., some species produce only flowers, while others produce aerial bulblets primarily.
 Field Garlic belongs to this latter group.
 In this regard, it is similar to Allium sativum (Cultivated Garlic), but the aerial bulblets of Field Garlic have much longer green tails with a striking appearance.
 While its bulblets can be used to season food like Cultivated Garlic, they have a strong flavor.